Searching For or Reviewing Evidence Improves Crowdworkers' Misinformation Judgments and Reduces Partisan Bias: Appendix

 \subsection{Reliability of Comparisons Between Conditions}

-For each of our 500 bootstrap samples of items, we computed the power curve giving the average, over many samples of k turkers, of the correlation of the mean of those turker ratings with a journalist's ratings.
-This was done in each condition.
+We use the percentile bootstrap procedure to estimate confidence intervals for the points on the power curve~\cite{diciccio1988review}.
+In each of 500 bootstrap samples, we randomly select, with replacement, from the complete set of items, an item set of equal size.
+For each sample, we compute the power curve points, for each number k of turkers, the expected correlations with a randomly selected journalist.
+We then compute a 95\% confidence interval for each point on the power curve as the interval that covers the middle 95\% of expected correlation scores that were computed.
 As a measure of the reliability of comparisons between conditions, we report the fraction of those samples where the correlation was higher between one condition than another, as shown in Table~\ref{tab:reliability-of-comparisons}.